Tyler Freeman Player Props: Guardians vs. Rangers

-Tyler Freeman is available when the Cleveland Guardians take on Andrew Heaney and the Texas Rangers at Globe Life Field Saturday at 4:05 PM ET.
+The Cleveland Guardians, including Tyler Freeman (batting .310 in his past 10 games, with two doubles, two walks and two RBI), take on starter Martin Perez and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-In his most recent action (on July 9 against the Royals) he went 2-for-3.
+He had a one-hit showing in his most recent game (1-for-4) against the Rangers.

 Tyler Freeman Game Info & Props vs. the Rangers